 Bankruptcy is a legal tool that helps people get out of debt.
-Once credit card debt, medical debt, and other debt that can be erased through bankruptcy is gone, most people have significantly more money left over each month after all living expenses are paid.
+Once credit card debt, medical debt, and other debt that can be erased through bankruptcy, most people have significantly more money left over each month after all living expenses are paid that is the time to analyze your budget.
 This means that after bankruptcy many individuals and families are better off financially and able to save more to ensure a better financial future.

 Analyzing Your Monthly Expenses